sunray1/genedumper/README.md

 ### Taxonomy database formation

 The goal of the first step is to get your taxonomy for your taxa of interest into a SQL database.
-This can be done using a given taxonomy (in .csv format) or the software can infer the taxonomy for you based on NCBI's taxonomy.
+This can be done using a given taxonomy (in .csv format) or we have provided an R script that can infer the taxonomy for you based on NCBI's taxonomy.

-If you need an inferred taxonomy given a list of species/synonyms:
+If you need an inferred taxonomy given a list of species/synonyms, you will need the R package [taxize](https://ropenscilabs.github.io/taxize-book/), which can be installed using :

 ```
-Give an example
+install.packages('taxize')
 ```

+Using the R script is straightforward, using your inputted list (I typically do this as a csv without a header with one species name on each line).
+The script uses NCBI's taxonomy as a reference and will ask for user input if there are multiple reference taxa found.

+The script only searches the genera of inputted species in order to save time.
+The outputted taxonomy is called 'Taxonomy.csv' and is formatted for direct input into the next step.

 Once you have a taxonomy OR are providing one you need two other input files.
 Both of these files are included in the taxonomy_files folder.
 1. .config file (can edit the one that is included)